ppy/osu-wiki/wiki/Article_Styling_Criteria/Images/en.md

 _Main page: [Article Styling Criteria](/wiki/Article_Styling_Criteria)._

+## Metadata

 To maintain consistency between all images on the osu!wiki, all images must adhere to the following image standards.

-## Metadata

 ### Formats and quality

-Images used in the osu!wiki must be in JPG format at quality 8 (80).
-The PNG format can be used if the image contains transparency, while the GIF format can be used if the image contains an animation.
+Images used in the osu!wiki must be in `.jpg` format at quality 8 (80).
+The `.png` format can be used if the image contains transparency, while the `.gif` format can be used if the image contains an animation.

 ### File names